'Metro Man' Sreedharan requests PM not to agree to Delhi govt's free travel scheme for women

 "Now, if ladies are to be given free travel concession in Delhi Metro, it would set an alarming precedence to all other metros in the country.
 The argument of the Delhi government that the revenue losses would be reimbursed to the DMRC is a poor solace," the former DMRC managing director said.

-The DMRC is a joint venture of the Centre and the Delhi government, and one shareholder cannot take an unilateral decision to give concession to one section of the community and push the Delhi Metro in to "inefficiency and bankruptcy", Sreedharan said.
+The DMRC is a joint venture of the Centre and the Delhi government and one shareholder cannot take a unilateral decision to give concession to one section of the community and push the Delhi Metro into "inefficiency and bankruptcy", Sreedharan said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)